 - (a) Award Pass with Distinction in MSc by Research.
-See Regulation 32; or - (b) Award MSc by Research.
-The thesis satisfies the requirements for the award of the degree as laid down in the University's Degree Regulations and Programmes of Study (see www.drps.ed.ac.uk/) as appropriate and that the degree should be awarded.
-No further changes can be made to the thesis after examination; or
+See Regulation 32; or - (b) Award Pass with Merit in MSc by Research.
+See Regulation 33; or - (c) Award MSc by Research.
+The dissertation satisfies the requirements for the award of the degree as laid down in the University's Degree Regulations and

+Programmes of Study as appropriate and that the degree should be awarded.
+No further changes can be made to the dissertation after examination; or

-- (c) Award exit award.
-The thesis is substantially inadequate in one or more of the requirements for the MSc by Research and cannot be revised to satisfy these requirements.
-However, the work is of sufficient quality to merit the award of postgraduate diploma or certificate; or - (d) Fail.
-The thesis is substantially deficient in respect of all or any of the requirements for the degree and cannot be revised to satisfy these or any other research degree
+- (d) Award exit award.
+The dissertation is substantially inadequate in one or more of the requirements for the MSc by Research and cannot be revised to satisfy these requirements.
+However, the work is of sufficient quality to merit the award of postgraduate diploma or certificate; or - (e) Fail.
+The dissertation is substantially deficient in respect of all or any of the requirements for the degree and cannot be revised to satisfy these or any other research degree

-- 31.1 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 31.2 For some MSc by Research programmes the examiners may award a mark or grade, or distinction. - 31.3 There will be no progression hurdle to proceed to the dissertation or portfolio. - 31.4 The assessment of the dissertation or portfolio must be passed at a minimum of 50%.
+- 31.1 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 31.2 For some MSc by Research programmes the examiners may award a mark or grade, merit or distinction. - 31.3 There will be no progression hurdle to proceed to the dissertation or portfolio. - 31.4 The assessment of the dissertation or portfolio must be passed at a minimum of 50%.
 Failure to achieve this standard in the dissertation or portfolio will automatically result in no award at MSc level being made.